Huuums/vscode-folder-templates/README.md

 ```

 ## Creating a Template from an existing Folder

+### This may not work 100% yet, if you find any issues please create a new Issue on the [Github Repo](https://github.com/Huuums/vscode-fast-folder-structure/issues)

 Create a folder in the exact format you wish to have as a template.